norseghost/norseghost.github.io/_posts/2018-09-11-social-constructivism-and-the-cognitively-impaired.md

 of social worlds and social interactions.
 I believe that social constructivism can also offer a  useful perspective on working with the cognitively disabled.
-The applicability of a pluralistic view of (social) reality, with multiple, co-existing realities and social contexts, seems rather obvious when working with individuals who perceive and/or process the outside world differently from the established consensus.
+The applicability of a pluralistic view of (social) reality, with multiple, coexisting realities and social contexts, seems rather obvious when working with individuals who perceive and/or process the outside world differently from the established consensus.